aceres/cas-fee-project2-af/doc/configuration.md

 `npm install primeng --save`

-Note: This has been uninstalled!
+:exclamation: Note: This has been uninstalled!
 `npm uninstall primeng -S --save`

 ### Installation of ngx-bootstrap